torvalds/linux/Documentation/core-api/workqueue.rst

-The tension between the provided level of concurrency and resource usage also forced its users to make unnecessary tradeoffs like libata choosing to use ST wq for polling PIOs and accepting an unnecessary limitation that no two polling PIOs can progress at the same time.
+The tension between the provided level of concurrency and resource usage also forced its users to make unnecessary tradeoffs like libata choosing to use ST wq for polling PIOs and accepting an unnecessary limitation that yes two polling PIOs can progress at the same time.
 As MT wq don't provide much better concurrency, users which require higher level of concurrency, like async or fscache, had to implement their own thread pool.